b-lukaszuk/BS_wJ_eng/contents/molar_mass.md

 A list of chemical elements and their masses is to be found, e.g. on [this Wikipedia page](https://en.wikipedia.org/wiki/List_of_chemical_elements#List).

+For simplicity, you may assume, that a chemical formula (at least the one at a high-school level) is composed of ASCII characters (capital/small letters + digits) and non-nested parentheses.

 ## Solution {#sec:molar_mass_solution}

 The solution goes here.